DavidRuizCa/job_matcher/README.md

 ```
 ## 📜 License

-his project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## 👤 Contact